-This is a brand new page, set up for our customers to share their leathercraft projects with other keen makers!
+This page is for our customers to share their leathercraft projects with other keen makers!

 1) Choose a few photos that best illustrate your project - anywhere between 1 and 4 photos is fine.
 Use any photo editing software (there are lots of free online options available if you don't have editing software yourself) and edit your photos down to around 600 x 800 pixels.
 This makes them small enough to send in an email, but big enough to be clear on the website.

 2) Send us an email to the address in the photograph below (we've displayed it this way to avoid receiving spam emails!) attaching your photos and telling us a little about yourself and your interest in leathercrafting.

 We'd love to hear about how you first got interested in leathercraft, as well as the particular project you'd like to share.
 You can also tell us about any tools you find especially useful, and skills you've recently learned!
 Once we receive your details we'll upload your project and you'll find it right here on this page!

 We're always fascinated to see the work our customers have produced and the end results of the raw materials they order from Artisan Leather.

 David has made a very professional job of building this bag, which will last for decades, and will always have that traditional, quality look.

 David's combined a sturdy tan leather with brass fittings for a timeless, classy style.
 Note how he has used a creasing iron to carefully mark a permanent line around all the edges of the bag and strap, and how beautifully neat and even his stitching is.